Ann Geriatr Med Res Search

 INTRODUCTION

-The world's aging population is increasing, and the elderly population is projected to constitute approximately 30% of the global population by 2050.1) Aging is a significant risk factor for chronic diseases and can trigger the onset of geriatric syndromes and illnesses owing to changes in physiological systems.2-4) Hypertension is a prevalent condition in older adults, affecting >70% of the population.
-This condition is associated with increased risks of cardiovascular disease, cognitive decline, and physical disability.5) Moreover, sarcopenia is characterized by the age-related loss of muscle mass and strength; hypertension can exacerbate this process, leading to further deterioration in physical capabilities.6,7)
+The world's aging population is increasing, and it is projected that the elderly population will constitute about 30% of the global population by 2050.1) Aging is a significant risk factor for chronic diseases and it can trigger the onset of geriatric syndromes and illnesses due to changes in physiological systems.2,3) Hypertension is a prevalent condition in older adults, affecting >70% of them.
+It is associated with an increased risk of cardiovascular disease, cognitive decline, and physical disability.4) In addition, hypertension can accelerate the physical fitness decline related to sarcopenia, which is the age-related loss of muscle mass and strength.5,6)

-Aerobic capacity, a key aspect of physical fitness, is commonly assessed in healthy and diseased populations.9) The 6-minute walk test (6MWT) is a common method used to evaluate the submaximal functional aerobic capacity in older adults9-11) but its administration requires a 30-m hallway and can be time-consuming for routine outpatient consultations.
-Simple and quick office-based field exercise tests, such as the 2-minute step test (2MST)12,13) may be valuable options as first screening tools before a detailed assessment of functional status and subsequent treatment.
-The 2MST is highly correlated with the 6MWT14-16) indicating its potential as a measure of functional aerobic capacity.
-Its correlation with the timed up and go test (TUG),16) five times sit-to-stand test (FTSST), and leg strength15) highlights the close relationship between cardiovascular endurance, muscle strength, and functional mobility.17)
+Aerobic capacity, a key aspect of physical fitness, is commonly assessed in both healthy and diseased populations.
+The 6-minute walk test (6MWT) is commonly employed as a standardized assessment to evaluate submaximal functional aerobic capacity in older adults.14) However, the practicality of administering this test during routine outpatient consultations is limited due to the requirement of a 30-m hallway and the time-consuming nature of the test.14,15) As an alternative, simple and efficient office-based field exercise tests such as the 2-minute step test (2MST) can serve as valuable initial screening tools to assess functional status and guide subsequent treatment.16,17) The 2MST test exhibits a strong correlation with the 6MWT, indicating its potential as a measure of functional aerobic capacity.13,18,19)

-Evaluating functional fitness using the available tools can be difficult because of variations in body composition, physical capacity, and perceptions of physical functioning among different populations and research settings.12,18) The assessment of functional capacity is particularly critical in estimating the functional consequences and disability among patients with hypertension.
-Owing to the limitations of studies evaluating the tests to assess the functional capacity evaluation test specifically in individuals with hypertension, the present study investigated the predictive ability of the 2MST to identify functional impairment in hypertensive older adults and its correlation with other functional measures, including the 6MWT, FTSST, TUG, grip strength, and leg strength.
+The evaluation of functional fitness using existing tools can present challenges due to variations in body composition, physical capacity, and perceptions of physical functioning across different populations and research settings.20) It is particularly crucial to assess functional capacity in hypertensive patients to estimate functional consequences and disability.
+While previous studies21) have confirmed the accuracy of the 2MST as a tool for evaluating the functional capacity of older individuals with hypertension, there is still a research gap in comparing the 2MST with other conventional functional measures in this specific population.
+Additionally, the correlation between the 2MST and other physical fitness tests remains unexplored.
+Therefore, the present study aims to investigate the predictive ability of the 2MST in identifying functional impairment in hypertensive older adults and its correlation with other functional measures, including the 6MWT, FTSST, TUG, grip strength, and leg strength.

 MATERIALS AND METHODS

-This cross-sectional study included on 91 older individuals with hypertension in Phayao Province, Thailand, who were undergoing routine antihypertensive medication therapy.
-We identified and recruited eligible participants during their routine appointments at a primary healthcare center, and informed consent was obtained from all individuals before their participation.
-The study included participants who met specific criteria, including a diagnosis of hypertension, age >60 years, body mass index (BMI) <30 kg/m2, and absence of any physical limitations that would impact their ability to walk or perform stepping movements.
+A cross-sectional study was conducted on 91 hypertensive older individuals in Phayao Province, Thailand, who were undergoing routine antihypertensive medication therapy.
+The eligible participants were identified and recruited during their routine appointments at a primary healthcare center, and informed consent was obtained from all individuals prior to their participation.
+The study included participants who met specific criteria, including a diagnosis of hypertension, age >60 years, a body mass index (BMI) <30 kg/m2, and the absence of any physical limitations that would impact their ability to walk or perform stepping movements.
 Participants with respiratory diseases or clinical conditions such as cognitive impairment, uncontrolled hypertension, unstable angina, and infectious diseases were excluded from the study.
-This study was approved by the Human Research Ethics Committee of the University of Phayao (No. 1.2/056/65).
-The minimum estimated sample size required was 62 participants for a diagnostic study, with a 90% power, 0.05 p-value, and 80% sensitivity based on a previous study.19)
+The study was approved by the Human Research Ethics Committee of the University of Phayao (No.1.2/056/65).
+The minimum sample size required was estimated to be 62 participants for a diagnostic study with a power of test set at 90%, a p-value at 0.05, and sensitivity taken from a previous study21) at 80%.

-This study complied the ethical guidelines for authorship and publishing in the Annals of Geriatric Medicine and Research.20)
+This study complied the ethical guidelines for authorship and publishing in the Annals of Geriatric Medicine and Research.22)

-In the 2MST protocol, the participants were instructed to stand against a wall, and marks were made on the wall at the level of the anterior superior iliac crest and patella.
-Half of the distance between the two marks was marked using a piece of tape.
-The participants were asked to lift their knees to the height marked by the tape while treading in place as quickly as possible for 2 minutes.
-The number of steps taken on the right side to reach the criterion height was counted for each participant and recorded.23)
+The 2MST protocol, participants were instructed to stand against a wall and a mark was made on the wall at the level of the anterior superior iliac crest and patella.
+Half the distance between the two marks was then marked using a piece of tape.
+Participants were asked to lift their knees to the height marked by the tape while treading in place as quickly as possible for 2 minutes.
+The number of steps taken on the right side, reaching the criterion height, was counted for each subject as the test record.20) The test exhibited good test-retest reliability (intraclass correlation coefficient=0.90) and demonstrated convergent validity (r=0.73) with 1-mile walk time for adults aged 60–94 years old.17,20)

-We computed the descriptive statistics, including means, standard deviations, and percentages, for the participant characteristics and study outcomes.
-Receiver operating characteristic (ROC) curve analysis was used to identify the accuracy of the 2MST in differentiating older adults with hypertension with and without functional impairment.
-We used a 6MWT cut-off of 320 m,14) which is associated with low exercise endurance in older adults.
-Based on these cutoffs, we identified the threshold for the 2MST to identify functional impairments.
-The area under the curve (AUC), best cut-off point, sensitivity, and specificity were identified.
-We compared older adults with hypertension below or above the cut-off point in the 2MST using the independent samples t-test or Mann–Whitney U test, as appropriate.
+The normality of the data distribution was assessed using the Shapiro–Wilk test.
+Descriptive statistics including means, standard deviations, and percentages were computed for participant characteristics and the outcomes of the study.
+Receiver operating characteristic curve analysis was used to identify the accuracy of the 2MST in differentiating between hypertensive older adults with or without functional impairment.
+We used cutoff of the 6MWT (320 m)18) known to be associated with low exercise endurance in elderly.
+Based on these cutoffs, a threshold for the 2MST was determined to identify functional impairment.
+The values of the area under the curve (AUC), the best cutoff point, sensitivity and specificity were identified.
+Hypertensive older individuals below or above the cutoff point in the 2MST were compared using independent samples t-test or Mann-Whitney U test when appropriate.
 Physiological responses—blood pressure (BP), heart rate (HR), and oxygen saturation (O2 sat)—and differences between the 2MST and 6MWT were evaluated using dependent samples t-test or signed-rank test.
 Leg fatigue and dyspnea scores were measured using the signed-rank test.
-Pearson correlation coefficient was used to verify the correlation between the 2MST and 6MWT, handgrip strength, leg strength, TUG, FTSST, and 6MWT.
-Data were analyzed using Stata 14.0 (StataCorp LLC, College Station, TX, USA), with a significance level of 5%.
+The Pearson correlation coefficient was used to verify the correlation between the 2MST and 6MWT, handgrip strength, leg strength, TUG, FTSST, and 6MWT.
+Data were analyzed using the Stata 14.0 (StataCorp LLC, College Station, TX, USA), with a significance level of 5%.

 RESULTS

-Table 5 presents the associations between the number of steps taken in the 2MST and various demographic and physical factors in older adults with hypertension.
-The results demonstrated a negative correlation between 2MST and age (r=-0.294, p=0.005), a positive correlation with height (r=0.332, p=0.001), and no significant correlation with body weight (r=0.144, p=0.172).
+Table 5 presents the associations between the number of steps in the 2MST and various demographic and physical factors in hypertensive older adults.
+The results demonstrate a negative correlation between the 2MST and age (r=-0.294, p=0.005), a positive correlation with height (r=0.332, p=0.001), but no significant correlation with body weight (r=0.144, p=0.172).

 DISCUSSION

-This study investigated the usefulness of the 2MST for assessing functional fitness in older individuals with hypertension and its correlation with other physical fitness tests.
-The results showed that the 2MST was effective in identifying functional limitations in this population, with a cutoff score of ≤60 steps indicating lower functional ability and physiological responses.
-Furthermore, the 2MST was more challenging than the 6MWT and was significantly correlated with demographic factors, handgrip strength, leg strength, TUG, and FTSST.
+The study investigated the usefulness of the 2MST in assessing functional fitness in hypertensive older individuals and its correlation with other physical fitness tests.
+The findings demonstrated that the 2MST is an effective tool for identifying functional limitations in this population, with a cutoff score of ≤60 steps indicating lower functional ability and physiological responses.
+Additionally, the 2MST was found to be more challenging than 6MWT and showed significant correlations with demographic factors, handgrip strength, leg strength, TUG, and FTSST.

-The 2MST is a good measure of cardiorespiratory fitness when other submaximal fitness tests cannot be undertaken, such as the 6MWT, and involves lifting the knees to the mid-level between the patella and iliac crest8); thus, it requires more intensity and a longer duration of single-leg support than the standard step.31) In our study of older adults with hypertension, the 2MST elicited a higher HR, SBP, dyspnea, and leg fatigue compared to the 6MWT.
-The biomechanics of the 2MST require greater lower-body strength, physical skills, and longer periods of single-leg support,32,33) which explained the higher physiological demand and RPE compared with the 6MWT.
-The RPE was significantly higher in the 2MST group than in the 6MWT group.
+The 2MST is a good measure of cardiorespiratory fitness when other submaximal fitness tests could not be undertaken, such as the 6MWT, involves lifting the knees to the mid-level between the patella and iliac crest,7) which requires more intensity and longer duration of single-leg support than the standard step.32) In our study with hypertensive older adults, we found that the 2MST elicited a higher HR, SBP, dyspnea, and leg fatigue compared to the 6MWT.
+The biomechanics of the 2MST require greater lower-body strength, physical skills, and longer periods of single-leg support,33,34) explaining the higher physiological demand and RPE compared to the 6MWT.
+RPE was significantly higher in the 2MST compared to the 6MWT.

-The 2MST and 6MWT exhibit a strong correlation, indicating that both tests are reliable measures of cardiorespiratory fitness.34) Our results are consistent with those of previous studies, which suggests that the 2MST can complement the 6MWT in various populations, including those with coronary artery disease,35) hypertension in older adults,16) symptomatic peripheral artery disease,34) and systolic heart failure.36) Additionally, other studies have reported an association between these tests in both healthy older individuals8) and those with pathologies16,36) suggesting that the 2MST can assess the integrated global response to exercise of all human body systems.
-We observed correlations between age, height, weight, and 2MST, suggesting that these factors may impact test performance and should be considered.
+The 2MST and 6MWT show a correlation, suggesting that both tests are reliable indicators of cardiorespiratory fitness.13,19) Our study’s results are consistent with previous research, which suggests that the 2MST can complement the 6MWT in various populations, including those with coronary artery disease,35) hypertension in older adults,13) symptomatic peripheral artery disease,36) and systolic heart failure.37) Additionally, other studies have reported an association between these tests in both healthy older individuals7) and those with pathologies,13,19,37) suggesting that the 2MST can assess the integrated global response to exercise of all human body systems.
+It is worth noting that our study found correlations between age, height, weight, and the 2MST, which suggests that these factors may impact test performance and should be taken into consideration.

-Our study results revealed significant inverse correlations between the 2MST and two functional mobility tests, the FTSST and TUG, which assess the ability to complete tasks such as standing up from a chair or standing on one leg.
+Our study revealed a significant inverse correlation between the 2MST and two functional mobility tests, FTSST and TUG, which assess the ability to complete tasks such as standing up from a chair or standing on one leg.
 These results reinforce the strong relationship between cardiovascular endurance and functional mobility.
-A negative correlation implies that poor cardiovascular endurance may lead to poor functional mobility, and vice versa.
-These results are consistent with those of previous studies reporting a correlation between functional capacity and functional mobility in older adults with hypertension.16,17) Moreover, we observed a significant positive correlation between 2MST, handgrip strength, and leg strength.
-This supports prior research indicating a relationship between the 2MST and quadriceps strength in patients with systolic heart failure.36) In older adults, maintaining strong handgrip and leg muscles is crucial not only for completing daily tasks but also for reducing the risks of mortality, functional decline, disability, and falls.37-39) Moreover, poor aerobic endurance and leg strength contribute significantly to slow gait velocity in community-dwelling patients with stroke.40)
+A negative correlation implies that poor cardiovascular endurance may lead to poor functional mobility and vice versa.
+These results are consistent with previous studies that have reported a correlation between functional capacity and functional mobility in older adults with hypertension.12,13) Moreover, our study found a significant positive correlation between the 2MST and handgrip and leg strength.
+This supports prior research indicating a relationship between the 2MST and quadriceps strength in patients with systolic heart failure.37) In older adults, maintaining strong handgrip and leg muscles is crucial for not only completing daily tasks but also for reducing the risk of mortality, functional decline, disability, and falls, as supported by previous research.10,38,39) Moreover, poor aerobic endurance and leg strength are significant contributors to slow gait velocity in community-dwelling stroke patients.40)

 ACKNOWLEDGEMENTS